GraveSEC-github/Security-Awareness/README.md

 Understanding security awareness is crucial for protecting your organization from cyber threats.
 As someone embedded within the core of your company, you possess a pivotal role in its security posture.
 By familiarizing yourself with common industry attacks and implementing mitigation strategies, you can bolster your cyber hygiene and intelligence.

-<a href="https://www.microsoft.com/en-us/edge/learning-center/common-threats-online-security?form=MA13I2/blob/main/README.md">Microsoft</a>, <a href="https://www.ibm.com/blog/announcement/enterprise-security-identity-crisis-x-force-threat-intelligence-index//blob/main/README.md">IBM</a>, <a href="https://github.com/GraveSEC-github/Active-Directory-Lab/blob/main/README.md">LinkedIn</a> and <a href="https://github.com/GraveSEC-github/Active-Directory-Lab/blob/main/README.md">Cloudflare</a> reports reveal that human errors and lack of knowledge are responsible for over 90% of successful cyber attacks, including phishing, social engineering and creditial theft.
+Recent <a href="https://www.microsoft.com/en-us/edge/learning-center/common-threats-online-security?form=MA13I2/blob/main/README.md">Microsoft</a>, <a href="https://github.com/GraveSEC-github/Active-Directory-Lab/blob/main/README.md">LinkedIn</a> and <a href="https://github.com/GraveSEC-github/Active-Directory-Lab/blob/main/README.md">Cloudflare</a> reports reveal that human errors and lack of knowledge are responsible for over 90% of successful cyber attacks, including phishing, social engineering and creditial theft.
 This emphasizes the significant impact individuals have on organizational security.
 Enhancing your security awareness is essential for mitigating potential risks and threats to your organization, as evidenced by the study's findings.

 ### Average Cost of a Data Breach